 A prostate biopsy is a type of test.
-A doctor takes small tissue samples from your prostate gland.
-Then another doctor looks at the tissue under a microscope to see if there are cancer cells, signs of infection, or other problems.
+Your doctor takes small tissue samples from your prostate gland.
+Then another doctor looks at the tissue under a microscope to see if there are cancer cells.

-You may need a biopsy if your doctor found something abnormal during a digital rectal examination.
+You may need a prostate biopsy if your doctor found something of concern during a digital rectal examination.
 Or you may need it if a blood test showed a high level of prostate-specific antigen (PSA).
-A biopsy can help find out why your PSA level is high.
-It can also tell if you have prostate cancer.
+A biopsy can help find out if you have prostate cancer.

-Enter Y504 in the search box to learn more about "Prostate Biopsy and Ultrasound: Care Instructions."
+Enter Y504 in the search box to learn more about "Prostate Biopsy and Ultrasound: About This Test."

 Current as of:

 E. Gregory Thompson, MD - Internal Medicine

 & Adam Husney, MD - Family Medicine & Kathleen Romito, MD - Family Medicine & Avery L. Seifert, MD - Urology & Howard Schaff, MD - Diagnostic Radiology

 © 2006-2017 Healthwise, Incorporated.
 Healthwise, Healthwise for every health decision, and the Healthwise logo are trademarks of Healthwise, Incorporated.

 Care instructions adapted under license by your healthcare professional.
 If you have questions about a medical condition or this instruction, always ask your healthcare professional.
 Healthwise, Incorporated disclaims any warranty or liability for your use of this information.